hatimmakki/django-happy-decorators/README.md

 - time_minutes: the time frame in which the number of requests is allowed
 - redirect_url: the url to redirect the user to when the limit is reached
 - mode: the mode to use to limit the number of requests.
 It can be one of the following values: ip, user or all.
 Default is 'all'.
-- error_message: the error message to display when the limit is reached.
+- error_message: the error message to return with the response when the limit is reached.
 Default is 'You have exceeded the maximum number of requests allowed.'
+Note that this apply only if redirect_url is not set.

 # Modes: